-- Airflow rate - Minimum airflow requirement (cfm) = 0.01 x (Conditioned floor area) + 7.5 x (# People) - # People is defined as # Bedrooms + 1.
-Only finished bedrooms must be counted for the codeminimum airflow requirement.
-Be consistent with the number of people specified for internal heat gains from people (Section 4.3) - Design airflow may exceed the code-minimum requirement.
+Minimum continuous airflow (cfm) = 0.01 x (Conditioned floor area) + 7.5 x (# People) (The equation will generally yield a lower airflow requirement than the table.)

+- If the ventilation system is designed to operate intermittently, increase the minimum airflow by multiplying by the appropriate factor in Table M1507.3.3(2). - Design airflow may exceed the code-minimum requirement.
 You're encouraged to take into consideration bedrooms that may be added in an unfinished basement. - System type.
-The code requirement may be met with exhaust, supply or balanced systems. - An exhaust fan can be used to meet both a local exhaust requirement and the whole-dwelling unit ventilation requirement. - Airflow requirement may be met, in part or in full, with continuously operating deep crawl space exhaust ventilation that draws conditioned air from the house. - Outdoor air duct connected to the return duct of a forced-air furnace can be used to meet the flow requirement, provided dampering requirements and manufacturer's requirements for minimum return air temperature to the furnace heat exchanger are met.
+The code requirement may be met with exhaust, supply or balanced systems. - An exhaust fan can be used to meet both a local exhaust requirement and the whole-house ventilation requirement. - Airflow requirement may be met, in part or in full, with continuously operating deep crawl space exhaust ventilation that draws conditioned air from the house. - Outdoor air duct connected to the return duct of a forced-air furnace can be used to meet the flow requirement, provided dampering requirements and manufacturer's requirements for minimum return air temperature to the furnace heat exchanger are met.
 See "Efficient fan motor" below. - Depressurization.
 Exhaust systems shall not create negative pressure that induces backdrafting of natural-draft combustion appliances or exceeds 3 Pascals in the immediate vicinity of those appliances.
 See Section 2.2 for more details. - Dampers - Outdoor air intakes shall have automatic dampers that close when the system is not operating. - Exhausts shall have gravity dampers that close when the ventilation system is not operating. - Efficient fan motor.
-Ventilation circulation fans of 1/4 HP or greater must use brushless DC motors or equivalent (e.g. ECM). - Sound rating.
-Whole-dwelling unit ventilation fans shall have a maximum sound rating of 1.0 sone.
+Ventilation circulation fans of /4 HP or greater must use brushless DC motors or equivalent (e.g. ECM). - Sound rating.
+Whole-dwelling unit ventilation fans shall have a maximum sound rating of 1.5 sone.
 Read the code language for exceptions. - Controls - System must include readily accessible and labeled controls that enable occupant override. - Describe control strategy.
-Be clear about control for fans doing double-duty for whole-DU and local exhaust. - The system must provide the capacity and capability to continuously provide the code-minimum airflow rate.
+Be clear about control for fans doing double-duty for whole-house and local exhaust.

+- The system must provide the capacity to provide the code-minimum airflow rate.
 It is up to the occupant to control the operation per their needs.
 Educate the homeowner. - System description.
 For simple, exhaust-only systems, fill in the blanks on the form with required information and attach a spec sheet for the fan.
 For other system types, provide narrative and/or plans with sufficient detail for installer, field inspector and mechanical systems testing contractor; also attach a spec sheet for each piece of equipment.

+- IRC Table N1101.1

-- IRC M1401.3 (amended) - IECC 403.6 (amended)
+- IRC M1401.3 (amended)

+- IECC 403.6 (amended)